wisdom-okwen/ai201-project1-unofficial-guide-starter/planning.md

 > Stretch idea (noted per instructions): compare semantic chunking against fixed-size and structure-aware (`===` header) chunking on the same 5 questions — this is the "Chunking Strategy Comparison" stretch feature.

+**Implementation notes (Milestone 3 — updated after building):**
+- **Final chunk count: 42** across 10 documents (min 50 / median 96 / max 172 words; 0 chunks under 40 or over 180; 0 empty).
+This is just under the checkpoint's "50" rule of thumb, but that heuristic assumes longer documents — our sources are short blog posts and lists, and a percentile sweep showed the corpus tops out around 45 chunks even with aggressive splitting.
+A median of ~96 words is a healthy, self-contained thought, so over-fragmenting to hit 50 would hurt, not help.
+- **Refinement added:** a section header (`=== … ===`) now always *starts* a new chunk.
+Pure sentence-level semantic boundaries occasionally stranded a header from its body (e.g., "=== Bicycling ===" ended one chunk while "Cost-effective and eco-friendly." opened the next).
+Forcing headers to lead their section fixed this; it's a light structural guard layered on top of the semantic boundaries, not a switch to structure-only chunking.
+- **Guardrail order matters:** undersized chunks are merged *first*, then oversized chunks are split *last* (into balanced pieces by cumulative word position), so the 180-word cap is a hard guarantee and splitting never leaves a sub-minimum tail.
+- Code: `ingest.py` (load/clean/header), `chunking.py` (semantic chunker), `build_chunks.py` (runs the pipeline, prints stats + 5 sample chunks, writes `chunks.json`).

 ---

 ## Retrieval Approach